JiaziChen111/IJF_Chen_Hong_Niu_Replication/README.md

 %%%%%%%%%% JAE_Data folder %%%%%%%%%

 The folder contains the programs and data to be used to replicate our empirical exercise of Section 4.3.2 in the paper.
+For more details about this folder, please check the ReadMe_JAE.txt.

 %%%%%%%%% JEDC_Data folder %%%%%%%%%

 The folder contains the programs and data to be used to replicate our empirical exercise of Section 4.2.5 in the paper.
+For more details about this folder, please check the ReadMe_JEDC.txt.

 %%%%%%% Results folder %%%%%%%%%%%%